 Sheep Creek and Spirit Lake Scenic Backways

-The Sheep Creek and Spirit Lake Scenic Backways are a combination of paved and dirt roads that split off from Utah State Road 44 south of Manila and north of Carter Creek within the Flaming Gorge Recreation Area.
+The Sheep Creek and Spirit Lake Scenic Backways are a combination of paved and dirt roads that split off from Utah state Route 44 south of Manila and north of Carter Creek within the Flaming Gorge National Recreation Area.
 These gorgeous routes will guide you through impressive geological features and to the high country of the Uinta Mountains.

-If you have an hour or two these scenic backways are not to be missed.
-The alpine vistas of the High Uinta’s combined with the jaw dropping geology of Sheep Creek will not disappoint.
+From a base camp at Flaming Gorge, save an hour or two to explore these scenic backways.
+The alpine vistas of the High Uinta’s combined with the jaw-dropping geology of Sheep Creek will not disappoint.
 You can drive through in hours or stay for days enjoying the surroundings.

 The Sheep Creek Geologic Loop is a 10-mile section of road that takes you through the center of the Uinta Crest Fault.
-Along its course you will not only see exposed layers of the earth raised in crazy angles and positions, but will also have the opportunity to view Rocky Mountain bighorn sheep wandering through these crags.
-The Spirit Lake Scenic Backway is a 17-mile section of improved road that takes you through forests and meadows to the northeastern edge of the High Uinta Wilderness and offers access to prime mountain fishing, hiking, backpacking, ATV’ing, and camping.
+Along its course, you will not only see exposed layers of the earth raised in dramatic angles and positions, but will also have the opportunity to pull out at overlooks with your binoculars and scan for wildlife, including those Rocky Mountain bighorn sheep.

-The Spirit Lake Backway can get you to the lakes of Browne, Sheep Creek, and Spirit for a morning or afternoon of fishing.
+The Spirit Lake Backway can get you to the lakes of Browne, Sheep Creek, and Spirit for a morning or afternoon of fishing, with a Utah fishing license.
 The short trails of Tamarack Lake and Ute Lookout Fire Tower can be nice half-day excursions.
 Several campgrounds ranging from formal to primitive can be found throughout this area.
-And for the ultimate unplugged experience you can rent a rustic cabin at the Spirit Lake Lodge found at the end of this road.
+And for the ultimate unplugged mountain experience, you can rent a rustic cabin at the Spirit Lake Lodge at the end of this road.

 The Sheep Creek and Spirit Lake Backways fall within a Forest Service Fee Area.
 You may travel these roads free of charge, but if you stop and use one of the recreation areas you are required to pay the fee.
 You may find fee stations throughout the backways and Flaming Gorge Recreation Area.